 - Implement evidence-based teaching and learning strategies in diverse settings that facilitate the achievement of identified outcomes and enhance professional socialization and development of learners.

 - Conduct learner-centered curriculum design and revision based on relevant organizational frameworks, alignment with parent institution, accreditation and professional standards, and program outcomes.

 - Synthesize program, course, and student learning effectiveness based on quantitative and qualitative assessment and evaluation data obtained per the systematic plan of evaluation.

-Advancing your nursing education with Utica College is simple.
+Advancing your nursing education with Utica University is simple.
 Students with a history of volunteer work, excellent communication skills, and previous publications and presentations are especially encouraged to apply.

 - Completed application

 - Unencumbered RN license in the state in which you reside (NY or FL)

 - Bachelor’s degree in nursing from an accredited nursing program

 - 3-credit statistics course (grade of B* or higher)